ztanruan/ztanruan/README.md

 ![](https://raw.githubusercontent.com/ztanruan/ztanruan/main/1708361490341.jpeg)

-<h1 align="center"> 你好 (Nihaou), I'm Zhen (Jin) Tan Ruan </h1>
+<h1 align="center">你好 (Nǐ hǎo), I'm Zhen (Jin) Tan Ruan</h1>

-<h3 align="center">I'm a Senior GenAI Forward Deployed Engineer at Google, based in NYC 🗽</h3>
+<h3 align="center">Senior GenAI Forward Deployed Engineer @ Google · Based in NYC 🗽</h3>

+<p align="center">Architecting and shipping production-grade Generative AI systems and agentic workflows - embedded with enterprise teams, from prototype to scale.</p>

+---

+I'm Jin, a Senior Forward Deployed Engineer on Google's Generative AI team.
+Based in New York, I specialize in the architecture, deployment, and operation of production-grade Generative AI systems - working at the frontier of **agentic workflows**, **multi-agent orchestration**, **foundation model fine-tuning**, and **enterprise-scale ML systems**.

+As an FDE, I embed directly with customer engineering teams to design, code, and ship bespoke GenAI applications that drive measurable business impact - building the connective tissue between Google's AI products and real-world infrastructure, data, and security perimeters.
+My focus is taking ambitious ideas from rapid prototype to hardened, observable, production-grade reality.

+Before Google, I was a **Member of Technical Staff - Forward Deployed Engineer at TwelveLabs**, a frontier video-understanding lab building state-of-the-art **Vision-Language Models (VLMs)**.
+There I worked hands-on with customers to deploy multimodal video AI - semantic search, understanding, and retrieval - into production at scale.

-I'm Jin, a Senior GenAI Forward Deployed Engineer at Google.
-Based in New York, I specialize in the architecture and deployment of production-grade Generative AI systems and the pursuit of AGI.
-My work focuses on the frontier of agentic workflows, foundation model fine-tuning, and enterprise-scale ML systems - designing and shipping production GenAI applications that solve complex real-world problems.
-Previously, I was a Senior GenAI Engineer at Amazon Web Services within the Global Prototyping team, where I led the design of AI-driven applications for complex enterprise challenges.
-With a background as a Research Scientist at the Air Force Research Lab, I bridge the gap between cutting-edge R&D and scalable, real-world execution.
+Earlier, I was a Senior GenAI Engineer at **Amazon Web Services** within the Global Prototyping team, where I led the design of AI-driven applications for complex enterprise challenges.
+And as a **Research Scientist at the Air Force Research Lab**, I worked at the intersection of applied research and mission-critical systems - bridging cutting-edge R&D with scalable, real-world execution.

-<h3>Things I code with</h3>
+<h3>🛠️ Things I code with</h3>
 <p>
   <img alt="Python" src="https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white" />
   <img alt="LangChain" src="https://img.shields.io/badge/-LangChain-1C3C3C?style=flat-square&logo=langchain&logoColor=white" />